scr1ttyy/scr1ttyy.github.io/README.md

 # 📖 Personal Blog About My Cybersecurity Journey

-*This serves as my personal journal as well as a guide for aspiring individuals who want to break into cybersecurity.*
+*This Github Page serves as my personal journal as well as a guide for aspiring individuals who want to break into cybersecurity.*

 ## ✔️ *10 Rules in Getting Into Cybersecurity:*